 The Al-Qaeda-linked Islamist group Ansar al-Sharia was originally accused, but denied responsibility.
 “This is not our operation, and it is not our way of fight,” they told Arabic media sources.
 On Mar.
 6, Yemeni security officials blamed the attack on militants of the self-proclaimed Islamic State and accused them of seizing Fr.
 Uzhummanil during the raid.

-Militants of both Al-Qaeda in the Arabian Peninsula and Islamic State militants have exploited the chaos and lawlessness prevailing nationwide since Yemen’s civil war erupted in 2014.
+Militants of both Al-Qaeda in the Arabian Peninsula and Islamic State militants have exploited the chaos and lawlessness prevailing nationwide since Yemen’s civil war erupted in 2014, and Christians in Yemen have been severely affected by it.
 According to the United Nations, more than 6,000 people have been killed and 2.4 million people displaced in the fighting between the Iran-backed Houthi rebels in the north and the Saudi-backed government in the south.

 “We knew that the situation was difficult and that the sisters were running a certain risk,” Bishop Paul Hinder, apostolic vicar of the Arabian Peninsula, said after the attack.
 “The Missionaries of Charity died as martyrs,” he told Catholic News Agency.
 “For me there is no doubt that the sisters have been victims of hatred—hatred against our faith.”
 He said he believes they were targeted because certain radical groups in Yemen “simply do not support the presence of Christians who serve the poorest of the poor.”